prazian/open-ai-image-generate/README.md

 to your `$PATH`.

 Also, alternatively, you can run `go install` to install the project in your `$GOPATH` and call it from anywhere.
+If you do this, remember to:
+- Add your `$GOPATH` to your `$PATH` if you haven't already.
+- Set the `OPENAI_API_KEY` environment variable with the value of your API key.

 # Parameters